fizyr/keras-retinanet/README.md

 python examples/train_coco.py <path to MS COCO>
 ```

 For training on a custom dataset, a CSV file can be used as a way to pass the data.
-For an example, see:
+To train using your CSV, run:
 ```
 python examples/train_csv.py <path to csv file containing annotations> <path to csv file containing classes>
 ```

 The expected format of each line of the annotations CSV is:
 ```
-filepath,x1,y1,x2,y2,class_name`
+filepath,x1,y1,x2,y2,class_name
 ```

 For example: